 10. Q. Isn’t the Statue of Liberty’s message all about letting needy immigrants into America?

 A. No, it is not.
-Sculptor Fredric-Auguste Bartholdi never intended the Statue of Liberty to evoke the idea of immigration.
-In a sense, he viewed his creation as something nearly opposite: as a symbol of liberty spreading outward from America to the world.
+Sculptor Fredric-Auguste Bartholdi, never intended the Statue of Liberty to evoke the idea of immigration.
+The idea of the Statue of Liberty as a symbol of welcoming immigrants was only attributed to the monument since 1903.
+In a sense, he viewed his creation as something nearly opposite: as a symbol of liberty (the rule of law) spreading outward from America to the world *.
 To help finance the pedestal, poet Emma Lazarus was asked to write a verse about the monument.
-Known as ‘The New Colossus’, the poem would wait 17 years following the statue's dedication before it was crafted into a bronze plaque and hung on an interior wall of the pedestal.
-The topic of immigrants was clearly never a primary message of the Statue of Liberty – its message was and is all about spreading the uplifting ‘Light of Liberty’ message throughout America and the world.
+Known as ‘The New Colossus’, the now famous sonnet would wait 17 years following the statues dedication before it was crafted into a bronze plaque and hung on an interior wall of the pedestal.
+The topic of immigrants was clearly never a primary message of the Statue of Liberty – its message was and is all about spreading the uplifting ‘Light of Liberty’ and the ‘Rule of Law’ message throughout America and the world.

 A. American exceptionalism is the idea that the United States is inherently different and unique from other nations by virtue of the principles upon which it was founded.
 America stands alone (exemplary, distinctive) as a bold, wonderful and spiritual experiment in democracy.
 America began with ideas and philosophy to lift the individual above all manner of tyrants, kings and governments.
-“In God We Trust” is at the center of American Exceptionalism.
+“In God We Trust”, the motto of the United States, was signed into law in July 1956 by President Dwight D. Eisenhower.
+This motto is at the center of American Exceptionalism.
 American government exists to secure the rights of man.
 America was founded on Judeo-Christian principles of ‘unalienable rights’ that come from God, not man or king or government.
 The political system of ‘balance of power’ between its three branches (executive, legislative, judicial) with separate but equal authority was unique in the world.
 Basing individual rights of liberty and freedom as coming from God was never reflected in any other government until America did so.
 Hence, American Exceptionalism simply means that America stands unique (exceptional) in the principles and truths it was founded upon.